-Learning Support at SIS ensures that inclusivity is so much more then just the presence of diversity in the classroom.
+Student Support at SIS ensure that inclusivity is so much more than just the presence of diversity in the classroom.
 Through inclusive practices we ensure that every child's strengths are employed to overcome their challenges.
-LIsa Jenkin, Student Support Team Leader (Secondary)

 SIS recognizes and celebrates the diversity of the learning strengths and challenges of each of our students.
 In support of the mission, purpose, and philosophy of the school, as existing space and resources allow, students with additional learning needs will be admitted in accordance with the school's admissions policy.
 The school accommodates students with additional learning needs within the parameters of its existing resources and program options.
 Decisions regarding admission and continuation of services for a student will be made on a case-by-case basis within these guiding parameters.

 Pursuant to these purposes and guidelines, the school (in partnership with the student and parents) will develop and implement appropriate support for admitted students to access the school’s curriculum and programs.
 Learning support services are not intended to provide an alternative course of study; rather they are intended to help a student be successful within the regular school curriculum.

 Each campus has a full-time learning support specialist.
 The services provided by the learning support specialist include individual and small-group interventions, teacher collaboration and professional development, and parent education.

 The EAL specialists at SIS are available to non-native English speakers with limited experience in an English-medium school.
 Students receive support through referral at the time of admission or by a teacher.
 The students are supported in their development of both social and academic language skills, utilizing the curriculum of the respective grade level.
 The EAL specialist works closely with teachers, and together they assess and monitor students’ English language acquisition.
 Students learn language in a safe and nurturing environment in which language is easily accessible.